Support Services

 You may need a consultation with a trained OT in the process of getting your license for the first time after amputation.

 OTs are essential in the process of applying for funding for upper extremity (UX) prosthetics.
-An OT will need to be present in your NDIS (National Disability Insurance Scheme) Assistive Technology (AT) Assessment alongside your prosthetist.
+An OT will need to be present on your NDIS (National Disability Insurance Scheme) Assistive Technology (AT) Assessment alongside your prosthetist.
 They will aid in performing and interpreting clinical outcome measures (COMs) which are functional tests demonstrating levels of ability and need.

-Medical Services
+Medical Services for Amputees

 Funding for Allied Health Support Services